 - Evidence exhausts the truth.

-* Georges Braque, source of quotes on Cubist painting art & life: from ‘Conversations with Samuel Beckett and Bram van Velde’, ed.
-Charles Juliet, First Dalkey Archive edition, 2009, London and Champaign pp. 60-61 ( French artist who started with Picasso Cubism; famous for his landscape paintings (Estaque), collage art, still lifes (violin); biography facts and more information below)
+* Georges Braque, quote on evidence: from ‘Conversations with Samuel Beckett and Bram van Velde’, ed.
+Charles Juliet, First Dalkey Archive edition, 2009, London and Champaign pp. 60-61

 - Take the birds which you’ll have noticed in so many of my recent paintings.
 I never thought them up, they just materialized of their own accord, they were born on the canvas; that is why it is absurd to read any sort of symbolic significance into them.